 - You will be positioned comfortably on your abdomen.

-- The injection site is cleansed with an antiseptic soap, after which our doctor will inject numbing medicine that causes a slight burning sensation for a few seconds.
+- The injection site is cleansed with antiseptic soap, after which our doctor will inject numbing medicine that causes a slight burning sensation for a few seconds.

 - Contrast dye may be injected to confirm precise needle location.